nervosnetwork/docs/docs/tooling/ckb-sdk-js.md

 ## Installation

 If  you want to use  `@nervosnetwork/ckb-sdk-core`, you need to import it in your project and instantiate it with a node object.
-For now, the node object only contains one field named `url`, the URI of the blockchain node your are going to communicate with.
+For now, the node object only contains one field named `url`, the URI of the blockchain node you are going to communicate with.

 * Import in the project